TheBevyFlock/bevy_cli/docs/src/cli/web/getrandom.md

 - Setting `build.rustflags` in `Cargo.toml`
 - Setting the `RUSTFLAGS` env variable when running `cargo`

-However, not that the rustflags are not merged, but _overwritten_.
+However, note that the rustflags are not merged, but _overwritten_.
 So if you have e.g. `rustflags` defined in your `~/.cargo/config.toml` to optimize your compile times, but then have again `rustflags` defined in your workspace to set the `getrandom` backend, only the workspace `rustflags` will be used.

 ## Automated by the CLI

-The Bevy CLI automatically applies the web `getrandom` backend when `bevy build web` or `bevy run web` is used and you haven't configured the backend yourself.
+The Bevy CLI automatically sets the `RUSTFLAGS` env variable to configure the web `getrandom` backend when `bevy build web` or `bevy run web` is used and you haven't configured the backend yourself.
 This allows more projects to work out-of-the-box for the web and simplifies the configuration.

 You can still explicitly define the backend if you wish (or need to).

+The feature configuration is not done automatically, but the CLI will give you a snippet to set it up when needed.